 After an election which raised the number of women in the Senate to a historical peak of 20, freshman Sen. Kelly Ayotte (R-N.H.) effectively cooked her own goose playing a third rate Ann-Margaret understudy in the latest Republican remake of Grumpy Old Men to block a highly qualified Susan Rice from a conjectural Secretary of State nomination to make political points.… [Read more]

 The victim had every reason to believe there was a long, successful life ahead.
-Seated in the car, there was no reason to worry, no way to know that death was just seconds away.
-When the victim was eventually taken to the morgue, there was talk that the death was not accidental.
-But the killer was never charged in the untimely death of someone so young, someone whose life held so much promise.… [Read more]
+Seated in the car, there was no reason to worry, no way to know that death was just seconds away.… [Read more]

 Broadway Cares…and so do we.
 Tuesday’s presidential election is critical; it will determine if the citizens of this nation want to move backwards to a time of greater economic inequality, a perpetual ‘War on Women‘ and a renewed era of deregulation.